From Google Ads to Facebook Ads, we've managed millions of PPC spend. Follow our strategies to help generate more conversions for your contractor.

 When Apple released its iOS 14.5 update, they included a pop up message that allowed users to easily opt out of personalized ad tracking.
 The change negatively affected Facebook's ability to track user behavior.
 In fact, it even affected the accuracy of ad attribution reporting.

-Then came improvements to their machine learning algorithms, which greatly diminished the need for custom audiences and lookalike audiences for most ad firms for contractors.
+Then came improvements to their machine learning algorithms, which greatly diminished the need for custom audiences and lookalike audiences for most ad agencies for contractors.
 By choosing your own interest-based targeting, you tend to do more harm than good because their algorithm often understands your ideal audience better than you do.

-While there will still be plenty of contractor paid advertising companies relying on custom audiences, the trend is moving toward broad targeting.
+While there will still be plenty of contractor paid advertising firms relying on custom audiences, the trend is moving toward broad targeting.
 Don't take our word for it though.
 If you've been involved in the creation of Facebook ads, you've probably noticed the removal of interest-based targeting options here and there.
 Maybe you've even seen changes to how "Advantage Detailed Targeting" is recommended during the setup process.

 Interested in another take on audience targeting?
 Social Media Examiner's blog article does a good job of explaining recent changes.